-- PlantSearch can sometimes accommodate plant names that do not fit the required seven-field scheme (i.e., multi-generic or multi-specific hybrid names, or names with more than one infraspecific rank).
+- PlantSearch can sometimes accommodate plant names that do not fit the required eight-field scheme (i.e., multi-generic or multi-specific hybrid names, or names with more than one infraspecific rank).
 Here are some examples which might be useful:

 - Abbreviated and non-abbreviated Infraspecific Ranks with or without punctuation are acceptable for upload.

 - Cultivars, hybrids, and similar taxa uploaded have a low acceptance rate.
 Cultivar (or Grex) Epithets with or without quotation marks are acceptable for upload.

 - Names submitted without a specific epithet will be automatically rejected.
 Adding 'sp.' to the Specific Epithet field can increase the acceptance rate, but is generally nomenclaturally unacceptable.